 Mutual recognition procedure

-The mutual recognition procedure is a European procedure based on the principle of recognition of the assessment as performed by the Reference Member State (RMS).
+The mutual recognition procedure is a European procedure.
+This is based on the principle of recognition of the assessment made by the Reference Member State (RMS).

 Mutual Recognition Procedure (MRP)

 In the case of an MRP, the RMS has already issued a national marketing authorisation.
 As a marketing authorisation holder, you can decide for yourself in which other Member States you want to submit an application for a trading authorisation.
 In those countries (Concerned Member States, CMS) you submit your application simultaneously.

 The MRP lasts 90 days.
 In principle, the Member States concerned follow the assessment of the RMS.
 The RMS assessment report is the basis for this.
 Only in the event of serious objections can a CMS object.
 There are serious objections if there is a serious risk to human, animal or environmental health.
 Are there any objections during the procedure?
 Then the procedure for revision as described in Article 54 of the Veterinary Medicinal Products Regulation will start.

 After a positive decision, the product receives a national marketing authorisation.
 This includes the Dutch translation of the approved SPC, package leaflet and packaging texts.

 Has a first MRP been completed and do you want to extend the recognition of a marketing authorisation to include additional Member States?
 Then you can request a follow-up recognition.
 To do this, start a subsequent recognition procedure (SRP).
 In this way, you can obtain a marketing authorisation in one or more additional Member States.
 More information about the MRP and the SRP can be found under HMA - Marketing Authorisation Procedures.

 Do you want to start an MRP?
 Please fill in the European application form .